-Apple’s second iOS 11 beta fixes some of the problems from the first beta but many of you are still better off using an official version of iOS.
+The sixth iOS 11 beta fixes problems from the previous versions but most of you are still better off staying put on an official version of iOS.

-The iOS 11 update is official and Apple will officially release it for the iPhone, iPad, and iPod touch in the fall.
-You don’t have to wait until the fall to try iOS 11 and its features though.
+Apple will officially release iOS 11 for the iPhone, iPad, and iPod touch this fall but you don’t have to wait to try iOS 11 and its long list of features.

-The company’s released a beta for developers that allows iPhone and iPad users with a developer account to try the software ahead of its official release date.
+The company’s released an iOS 11 beta for developers that allows iPhone and iPad users with a developer account to try the software ahead of its official release date.
 Apple’s also released a public iOS 11 beta into the Beta Software Program which means anyone with an Apple ID can now try iOS 11 for free.

 Your testing will help Apple improve the final version of iOS 11.
 It also gives you a chance to test out some of iOS 11’s most exciting features (Siri Voice Translation, screen recording, Do Not Disturb While Driving, etc) before everyone else.

-If you’re currently on the fence about the iOS 11 beta, dig into our walkthrough here.
-It will walk you through the best reasons to try, and avoid, the iOS 11 beta for your device.
+If you’re currently on the fence about the iOS 11 beta, dig into this guide.
+It’ll walk you through the best reasons to try, and avoid, the iOS 11 beta for your device.

 Install iOS 11 Beta If You Want to Improve the Final Version